adopted-ember-addons/ember-cognito/README.md

 You can specify these optional configuration options to the above configuration hash:

-* `autoRefreshToken`.
+* `autoRefreshSession`.
 Cognito access tokens are only valid for an hour.
-By default, this addon will refresh expired tokens on application startup.
-Setting `autoRefreshToken` to `true` will enable a timer that will automatically refresh the access token when it expires.
+By default, this addon will refresh expired sessions on application startup.
+Setting `autoRefreshSession` to `true` will enable a timer that will automatically refresh the Cognito session when it expires.

 ## Usage